openSUSE/packaging_rake_tasks/README.md

       conf.package_name = "<package_name>"
     end

-to your Rakefile.
 All shared tasks will be found and loaded automatically, you can verify it with 'rake -T' command.

 Checking if defaults fits your needs is recommended and change it if needed.